Shehab-Alaa/GoogleBooks_MVI_Kotlin/README.md

 1. data: It contains all the data accessing and manipulating components.
 2. di: Dependency providing classes using Hilt.
 3. view: View classes along with their corresponding Presenters.
-4. intent: Intent Classes for dealing with each view.
+4. intent: Intent Classes for dealing with view interactions.
 5. utils: Utility classes.

 ## Navigation Component Graph